maiertech/coding-blog/content/notes/github/actions.md

     - uses: actions/checkout@v2

-By default, this action checks out the latest commit only.To checkout the entire commit history, configure
+By default, this action checks out the latest commit only.
+To checkout the entire commit history, configure

     - uses: actions/checkout@v2
       with:
         fetch-depth: 0

-By default, this action persists auto generated `GITHUB_TOKEN` to enable Git commands in subsequent steps.
-This will override any persoanl authentication token you might want to use in subsequent actions to ensure they trigger workflows.
-You can configure
+By default, this action persists the auto generated `GITHUB_TOKEN` to enable `git` commands in subsequent steps.
+If you would to use your own personal access token subsequently, you need to prevent persisting `GITHUB_TOKEN`:

     - uses: actions/checkout@v2
       with:
         persist-credentials: false

+Now you can overwrite `GITHUB_TOKEN` with a personal access token.
+A personal access token is needed, e.g., to trigger workflows, which do not get triggered with the automatically created `GITHUB_TOKEN`.

 ### actions/setup-node